 During the winter months, even in many moderate climates, honeybee colonies become quite dormant, and will be visibly less active.
 This is a normal part of their life cycle, slowing their metabolisms and conserving energy throughout the winter months when they cannot fly to forage for pollen and nectar, and must rely solely on their stores of honey reserves for calorie intake.

-Colony Collapse Disorder presents a serious ongoing problem, but BEEcosystem customers can become a part of the solution: creating more localized honeybee genetic diversity, and getting more people (especially young people) interested in beekeeping.
-Even expert beekeepers will often experience a loss of 1/3 of their colonies each year due to CCD.
-This means the death of a colony it is not a failure—but a part of helping to make a difference.
-BEEcosystem colonies that fail can be re-started the following season with the installation of a new nuc colony or package of bees sourced from a local breeder.
+Colony Collapse Disorder presents a serious and ongoing problem in many parts of the world, but BEEcosystem customers can become a part of the solution: creating more localized honeybee genetic diversity, and getting more people (especially young people) interested in beekeeping can help.
+Even expert beekeepers can often experience a loss of 1/3 of their colonies each year due to CCD.
+This means the death of any given single colony it is not a failure as a beekeeper—but a small part of helping to make a difference by being a beekeeper.
+BEEcosystem colonies that fail can be re-started like other hives the following season with the installation of a new nuc or small hive colony or a queened package of bees sourced from a local breeder.

-While generally not desirable to beekeepers, swarming is a natural reproductive process, and can happen for a number of reasons—these include the congestion of available brood space where the queen runs out of room to lay her eggs, a colony that perceives their queen to be weak or failing, poor hive ventilation, and even genetic factors.
+While generally not desirable to beekeepers, split swarming is a natural reproductive process, and can happen for a number of reasons—these include the congestion of available brood space where the queen runs out of room to lay her eggs, a colony that perceives their queen to be weak or failing, poor hive ventilation, and even genetic factors.
 Swarming can be discouraged through hive management, including providing adequate space for a colony to grow before they need it (by adding another HexHive to your BEEcosystem) and by destroying swarm cells.
-If a colony does swarm, its chances of producing a large honey crop are very diminished—but on the plus side, swarms that successfully establish themselves elsewhere create a greater honeybee genetic diversity in the local gene pool.
+If a colony does swarm, its chances of producing a large honey crop are diminished—but on the plus side, swarms that successfully establish elsewhere (or are captured by a beekeeper) to create a new hive, will add honeybee genetic diversity to the local gene pool.

 BEEcosystem Hive Maintenance & Care